Lioref/Sudoku-Console/README.md

 0 0 0 0 0 0<br/>
 0 0 0 0 0 0<br/>
 0 0 0 0 0 0<br/>
-0 0 0 0 *6 0<br/>
+0 0 0 0 .6 0<br/>
 0 0 0 0 0 0<br/>
 Represents a board where m=3, n=2, meaning each block is 3 rows * 2 columns.<br/>
 Almost all cells are empty except for cell <2,1> which has the value 1, and cell <5,5> which has the fixed value 6.

 ## REMARKS
-1. When referring to cell X Y on the game board - X is the columns argument and Y is the rows argument (like a coordinates system)
+1. When referring to cell X Y on the game board: X is the columns argument and Y is the rows argument (like a coordinates system)
 2. If a new solve/edit command is issued before saving, all changes will be lost
 3. A sudoku board that is not of default size 9*9 can be created only by loading from a txt file in the format specified above
+4. Not all user command are available in each mode.
+For example: The mark_errors command is only considered a valid command if the user is in "solve" mode.